josephwms/ECO395m-statlearning-exercises/excersises03.md

 We first scale all data except the dependent variable and split the sample into train set and test set.
-Similar to last problem, we tried 6 models to predict the value for the median house value: a baseline linear model, lasso model with 2nd order interaction terms, KNN model, Random Forest model, GBDT model and XGBoost model.
+Similar to last problem, we tried 6 models to predict the value for the median house value: a baseline linear model, lasso model with 2nd order interaction terms, Random Forest model, GBDT model and XGBoost model.
 We first run the linear models.

-Then we look at the KNN model and random forest model.
-We use CV to choose the best k for KNN model.
-For random forest model, we use 1000 trees and choose mtry as default.
+Then we look at Random forest model.
+We use 1000 trees and choose mtry as default.

 We explore 2 boosted tree models here, GBDT and XGboost model.
 Starting with GBDT, we use CV to select the best interaction depth and shrinkage